Marshall Clagett: Honors

-A fellow of the Medieval Academy of America and past president of the History of Science Society, he was a member and former vice president of the American Philosophical Society.
+A fellow of the Medieval Academy of America and past president of the History of Science Society (1963–1964), he was also a member (elected 1960) and former vice president (1969–1972) of the American Philosophical Society.
 He was also a member of the Deutsche Gesellschaft für Geschichte der Medizin, Naturwissenschaft und Technik, and the International Academy of the History of Science, which he served as vice president from 1968 to 1971.

+John E. Murdoch and Edward Grant edited a festschrift in honor of Clagett published in 1987, Mathematics and Its Applications to Science and Natural Philosophy in the Middle Ages: Essays in Honour of Marshall Clagett.